117 bodies recovered, families to be given compensation

 Thursday was Rabid’s first birthday and his uncle Ripon, who works with a tailoring shop at Ramna Bhaban, headed home with a birthday cake.
 As he neared Nimtali, he saw the crowd and the fire.

-Jostling his way through the crowd, he got to the house about 9:45pm but could not proceed further as the entire area was in flames.
+Jostling his way through the crowd, he got to the house about 9:45pm but could not proceed further as the entire area was

 He later found all of the family — the child’s mother Munni Begum, 40, aunts Ramiza Begum and Monwara Begum, sister Lovely Begum, 20, and the little Rabid — had died in the fire.